Jeff Mathews: Hamilton Tiger-Cats

 On January 20, 2015, Mathews signed a contract with the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 Kent Austin, the head coach of the Tiger-Cats, was Mathews' head coach at Cornell University for three seasons from 2010 through 2012.
 He scored his first touchdown on July 2, 2015, against the Winnipeg Blue Bombers.
 On July 26, 2015, he jumped over the Saskatchewan Roughriders late in the 4th quarter to score the winning touchdown in an eventual 31–21 victory.
 He capped off a Labour Day Classic drubbing of the Argos by scoring from the one yard line on September 7, 2015.
 After an injury to starting quarterback Zach Collaros, Mathews became the Tiger-Cats' starter in October 2015.
 On October 9, 2015, he threw his first CFL touchdown to former Cornell teammate Luke Tasker.

 Toronto Argonauts

 On February 14, 2017, Mathews signed with the Toronto Argonauts of the CFL as a free agent.
 He made his first start with the Argonauts in Week 8 when starting quarterback Ricky Ray went down with a shoulder injury.
 Mathews completed 8 of 12 passes for only 67 yards before being replaced at half-time by Cody Fajardo.
 He won a Grey Cup in his only season with the team.
 Mathews was released by the Argos on May 16, 2018.

-Montréal Alouettes
+Montreal Alouettes

 Mathews signed with the Alouettes on June 12, 2018.
 Nearing the end of the 2018 season Mathews signed a one-year contract extension with the Alouettes on October 28, 2018.
 He was released following final roster cuts prior to the 2019 season.